Ubuntu and Debian

 Ubuntu and Debian are closely related.

-Ubuntu builds on the foundations of Debian's architecture and infrastructure, but has a different community and release process.
+Ubuntu builds on the foundations of Debian's architecture and infrastructure, but there are important differences.
+Ubuntu has its own user interface, a separate developer community (though many developers participate in both projects) and a different release process.

-Debian is a volunteer project that works on developing a GNU/Linux operating system.
-The Debian project began more than a decade ago and has since grown to comprise more than 1,000 members with official developer status, and many more volunteers and contributors.
-It has expanded to encompass over 20,000 'packages' of free and open-source applications and documentation.
+Debian can be considered the rock upon which Ubuntu is built.
+It is a volunteer project that has developed and maintained a GNU/Linux operating system of the same name for well over a decade.
+Since its launch, the Debian project has grown to comprise more than 1,000 members with official developer status, alongside many more volunteers and contributors.
+Today, Debian encompasses over 20,000 packages of free, open source applications and documentation.